pvcraven/web-development-class/source/assignments/12_static_content_generators/static_content_generators.rst

 .. [#f1] "`Inez Milholland <http://vcencyclopedia.vassar.edu/alumni/inez-milholland.html>`_".
 Vassar College Encyclopedia.
 2006.
 Retrieved 2012-07-21.

+Alternatively, you can use `references <http://www.sphinx-doc.org/en/master/usage/restructuredtext/roles.html#ref-role>`_ in-text to link a citation, and format citation later in the document using `APA style <https://pitt.libguides.com/c.php?g=12108&p=64730>`_.

 Cite the *original* source.
 If you cite something like Google, Amazon, Wikipedia, or IMDB I'll not give any points.
 These companies rarely create images.
 You might find the image with their tools, but then use some detective work to find the